sholance/tight/README.md

-#a clone of a popular Saas
+# a popular Saas clone

 (HINT opp of Tight)